“Most kids dream of being a pop star – I have lived my dream!

 “RE:VISITED” was released in February 2017 and quickly became the fastest and biggest selling album from Energise Records, beating “NIGHTLIFE” into 2nd position.

 Due to demand for longer re-mixes “RE:EXTENDED” was released in May 2017, and was followed in March 2018 with a Four Disc Box Set “HAZELL DEAN – COLLECTED” a collection of tracks and remixes from the albums “In the Name of” and firm fan favourite “NIGHTLIFE”.
-Hazell is recording when her schedule allows and has plans to end the year with an EP for late 2018.
+Hazell is recording when her schedule allows and has plans for a double A Sided single, scheduled fo4 release in January 2019.

 The Queen of HiNRG reigns supreme.